Reggie McClain: Professional career

-Minor leagues
+Seattle Mariners

+Draft and minor leagues (2016–2019)

-The Seattle Mariners selected McClain in the 13th round, with the 387th overall selection, of the 2016 MLB draft.
-McClain played for the Everett AquaSox in 2016, pitching to a 3–3 win–loss record with a 4.47 earned run average (ERA) in 48 innings pitched.
-He spent the 2017 season with the Modesto Nuts, going 12–9 with a 4.75 ERA in 153 innings.
+The Seattle Mariners selected McClain in the 13th round, with the 387th overall selection of the 2016 MLB draft.
+He signed for a $5,000 signing bonus.
+He played for the Everett AquaSox in 2016, pitching to a 3–3 win–loss record with a 4.47 earned run average (ERA) in 48 innings pitched.
+He spent 2017 with the Modesto Nuts, going 12–9 with a 4.75 ERA in 153 innings.
+He was a California League All-Star and led Mariners minor league pitchers in wins and innings pitched.
 He returned to Modesto for the 2018 season, going 6–11 with a 5.01 ERA in 133 innings.
-In the 2019 season, McClain has split time between Modesto, the Arkansas Travelers, and the Tacoma Rainiers.
+In the 2019 season, McClain has split time between Modesto, the Arkansas Travelers, and the Tacoma Rainiers before his promotion to the majors.

-Seattle Mariners
+Major leagues (2019)

 On August 2, 2019, the Mariners selected McClain's contract and promoted him to the major leagues.
-He made his major league debut that night versus the Houston Astros, recording two strikeouts while allowing three runs in one inning of relief.
-He pitched to a 1–1 record and a 6.00 ERA in 21 innings pitched for Seattle.
+He made his major league debut that night against the Houston Astros, recording two strikeouts while allowing three runs in one inning of relief.
+He pitched to a 1–1 record and a 6.00 ERA in 21 innings.
 McClain was designated for assignment by the Mariners on January 24, 2020.

 Philadelphia Phillies

 On January 31, 2020, McClain was claimed off waivers by the Philadelphia Phillies.
-McClain was designated for assignment by the Phillies on August 31.
-At the time of his designation, McClain had pitched in five games for the Phillies in 2020, pitching to a 5.06 ERA over 5 1/3 innings.
-He was outrighted on September 3.
+He pitched in five games for the Phillies in 2020, with a 5.06 ERA over 5 1/3 innings.
+He was designated for assignment by the Phillies on August 31 and outrighted on September 3.

 New York Yankees

 On December 10, 2020, the New York Yankees selected McClain from the Phillies in the minor league phase of the Rule 5 draft.
 The Yankees invited McClain to spring training in 2021 as a non-roster player.
 The Yankees assigned him to the Scranton/Wilkes-Barre RailRiders.
 On July 21, McClain combined with Luis Gil and Stephen Ridings to throw a no-hitter.
+He had a 5–2 record and 1.79 ERA in his first season with Scranton.

-McClain made 17 appearances for Triple-A Scranton in 2022, struggling to an 0-1 record and 7.56 ERA with 16 strikeouts across 16 2/3 innings of work.
-He elected free agency following the season on November 10, 2022.
+McClain made 17 appearances for Scranton in 2022, struggling to an 0–1 record and 7.56 ERA with 16 strikeouts across 16 2/3 innings of work.
+He elected free agency following the season on November 10.